commitsmart/career/backend/README.md

 1. Use Git for version control and GitHub for code sharing.
 1. Create a detailed document that explains the architecture of the application, the technologies used, and the reasoning behind the design decisions made, especially the encryption and decryption mechanism.
 1. Create a Dockerfile to containerize the application, and a docker-compose.yml file that sets up the application and the MongoDB database.
-1. Share your code repository with `csabaujvari` github account.
+1. Share your code repository with `commitsmart-jobs` github account.

 ---